Slycir/Tourbot/README.md

 2. The steering motor is a PG71
 3. The drive motor controller is a Spark Max
 4. The steering motor controller is a Talon SRX
-5. The absolute encoder is tethered to the steering Talon SRX
-6. The Spark Max returns velocity as RPM
-7. All measurements are metric
+5. All measurements are metric
-8. All angles are measured in radians
+6. All angles are measured in radians

 As of now, there is still information needed before use
-1. Absolute encoder resolution
-2. Wheelbase and track, NOT frame dimentions
-3. CAN ids for all motor controllers
+1. CAN ids for all motor controllers
-4. PID controller tuning
+2. PID controller tuning

 Code uses template made by WPILib with changes for the motor controllers that I hope to use.
 Additionally, there are major changes to make it command-based.